airshipit/airship-in-a-bottle/docs/api-conventions.md

 ```

 ## Health Check API
-Each UCP component shall expose an endpoint that allows other component
+Each UCP component shall expose an endpoint that allows other components
 to access and validate its health status.
 The response shall be received
 within 30 seconds.